Why diversity matters

 “Diversity, equity and inclusion are essential to everything we do at Nielsen.
-That’s why I took on the role of Chief Diversity Officer in addition to CEO.
 When we operate in a culture that is diverse, equitable and inclusive, innovation flourishes, our clients win, and employees are engaged and collaborate to bring the best that Nielsen can offer to the communities we measure.

 At the end of the day, fostering diversity, equity and inclusion isn’t just a good thing to do—it’s crucial to the success of our business and all business.”